faceless1f1/zip-cracker/README.md

 # zip-cracker

-A Python-based brute-force tool for cracking AES-encrypted zip files.
+A Python-based dictionary attack tool for cracking AES-encrypted zip files.
 This script leverages multi-threading to speed up the password cracking process using different wordlists.
 It supports several wordlists and includes an option for verbose output.

 ## Features